Cognitive Behavioral Therapy (CBT) for Teens in Redondo Beach

 What Are the Long-term Benefits of CBT for Teens?

 CBT for teens is most effective when they consistently practice the skills until they become second nature.
+Teens work to apply CBT techniques by actively engaging with their thought patterns, emotions, and behaviors, which supports lasting benefits.
 Results vary, but CBT greatly enhances emotional intelligence and self-awareness in the long term.
 Additionally, practical CBT techniques can be lifelong tools for teens, helping them reframe their thoughts whenever needed.

 Improved Mental Health